Mark Campbell (basketball)

-Mark Campbell (born March 25, 1980) is an American basketball coach who is currently the head women's basketball coach at Sacramento State University.
+Mark Campbell (born March 25, 1980) is an American basketball coach who is currently the head women's basketball coach at TCU.

 Playing career

 Campbell initially played at Cal Poly before transferring to Clackamas Community College.
 At Clackamas, he led the nation in assists at 10.2 per game before transferring out to Hawaii to finish his career.

 Coaching career

 Campbell started his coaching career at Clackamas Community College as a volunteer assistant before going on to coach at Pepperdine as an assistant.
 He went on to coach at Saint Mary's for two seasons before turning to coaching women's basketball.

 Campbell was named an assistant coach at Oregon State in 2011, where he began to establish himself as one of the nation's top recruiters, earning a promotion to associate head coach during his tenure.

 Oregon

 Campbell was hired as an assistant at Oregon in 2014, and was promoted to associate head coach in 2015.
 At Oregon, he played a critical role in the Ducks landing top recruits such as Sabrina Ionescu, Satou Sabally and Ruthy Hebard as well as helping the Ducks land the number-one recruiting class in the country in 2020.